-We originally brought in moon cycles to our 4 Phase Cycle approach so that women without a cycle or with an irregular cycle had an external 28-ish day cycle to follow.
+We originally brought in moon cycles to our 4 Phase Cycle approach,so women without a cycle or with an irregular cycle had an external 28-ish day cycle to follow.

 However, we’ve learned so much more about the moon in our work with ladies that we’ve chosen to incorporate it even more into our programs.